Real Estate vs Gold: Which Has Been the Better Store of Value?

 - Real estate's apparent appreciation is largely a monetary illusion created by currency debasement

-- When measured in gold, housing prices have declined by 77% from 2002 to 2024
+- When measured in gold, housing prices have declined by 76.8% from 2002 to October 2024, representing a significant loss of real purchasing power

 The Battle of Hard Assets: Real Estate vs Gold